KingMob/modulolotus.net/cryogen/resources/templates/md/posts/2018-05-28-clojure-trie-performance.md

 #### Loop/recur

-If a loop or function returns a value in the tail position, the current stack frame can be safely overwritten with the new value.
-Due to limitations of the JVM, however, tail-call optimization (TCO) is not natively supported. `loop/recur` can be used to avoid blowing up a deep stack, and it probably improved caching and eased memory pressure here, but I didn't analyze its performance effect separately.
+If a loop or function returns a value in the tail position, the current stack frame can be safely overwritten with the new value. `recur` can be used to avoid blowing up a deep stack, and it probably eased memory pressure here, but I didn't analyze its performance effect separately.

 #### Reflection and type-hints